truekas/PencilSharpener/Explanation.md

 # Pencil Sharpener Explanation

-By bridging the pins on the flash chip, write protection is temporarily disabled.
-This lets us enter developer mode.
-We can now try to boot into Sh1mmer.
-But because Google has changed the keys for Ti50 systems, we will get a `no valid image error`.
+To disable write protection on the flash chip and enter developer mode, we need to bridge the pins on the chip.
+While we can attempt to boot into Sh1mmer, we won’t be able to as Google has rolled keys for Ti50 systems.

-Thankfully, the original unchanged shim keys are stored in a recovery file.
-We can then extract and flash them to the system, rolling back Google's changes and booting into Sh1mmer.
+Fortunately, the correct keys are stored in a recovery file, allowing us to extract and flash them to the system.
+This will enable us to use Sh1mmer.

-Now that we have access to a bash console, we can start modifying some GBB flags (in this case, we use `0x80b3` to ignore FWMP).
-FWMP controls many things, including what dev images can run, enrollment data, and whether USB boot works.
+Once we access the Sh1mmer bash console, we can modify the GBB flags.
+We will add the flag `0x80b3` so FWMP will be ignored.
+FWMP controls many important parts of the system, including enrollment data, developer images, and if users can USB boot.

-We can now use a recovery image to roll back the system from v130 to v124 because of the matching kernel version.
-We can then access the VT2 console on the sign-in screen to take ownership of the TPM module and remove all GBB flags on the flash chip (which holds enrollment data).
-Because the existing flags were cleared, including the one we set to allow USB booting, we do need to re-enable it again using `crosssystem`.
+Because of the matching kernel version, we can use a recovery image to downgrade the system from v130 to v124.
+This lets us access the VT2 console on the sign-in screen, where we can take ownership of the TPM module and clear all GBB flags on the flash chip, which holds enrollment data.
+Since we have cleared all flags, we'll need to re-enable USB booting using `crosssystem`.

-Now, we can start [unlocking](https://www.chromium.org/chromium-os/developer-library/guides/device/ro-firmware-unlock/) the read-only firmware.
-We will have to open CCD, and the device will forget it is in developer mode due to a bug.
-We will have to boot back into the recovery menu and re-enable dev mode to access the VT2 console again.
-Now, it is possible to permanently modify the read-only firmware, and the device should be fully unenrolled.
+Finally, we can unlock the read-only firmware by opening CCD.
+This will switch the device back to verified mode.
+Because of this, we will have to boot into the recovery menu again to re-enable developer mode, which allows us to modify the read-only firmware.
+The device will then be fully un-enrolled and under the user's control.